CaseyHaralson/cloud-comparison/README.md

 # Cloud Report

-This repo holds code for running various comparisons on cloud services.
+This repo holds code for running various experiments on cloud services.
-Each comparison should have a corresponding entry in my blog: https://caseyharalson.github.io/blog/
+Each experiment should have a corresponding entry in my blog: https://caseyharalson.github.io/blog/